emard/ulx3s/doc/MANUAL.md

 GPDI series C lowered from 220nF to 22nF to reduce interference.
-GPDI hotplug line now has R coupling and protection Zener diode which should make hotplug line work now.
+GPDI hotplug line now has R coupling and protection Zener diode which should make hotplug line work.

 Board accepts old and new SD card slots.
 Old non-hinged SD slots with landing contacts were cheapest and I liked them most, but are